MaksimB96/FitnessMadeMinimal/README.md

     -Favicon.io

 ## Features
-The Website consits of 3 pages with 11 features
+The Website consists of 3 pages with 11 features

 ### Logo and Nav-Bar
     -featured on all three pages
     -Nav bar is fully responsive and changes to a condensed veiw on mobile devices.
 Nav bar links to all relevant pages allowing for quick access.
-    -Nav bar has selected item in order give clear feedback to location.
+    -Nav bar has selected item in order to give clear feedback to location.
     -Pages 2/3 have a slight difference in appearance but over all same design in order to not disrupt immersion.
     -Nav bar hover turns text red in order to give clear feedback to where you are about to go.

 ![Logo & Navbar](docs/features/navbar1.png)
 ![Logo & Navbar](docs/features/navbar2.png)
 ![Logo & Navbar](docs/features/navbar-select.png)